After Taliban prisoner swap, concerns surface in U.S. over Qatar's role

 They face a year-long travel ban in Qatar, according to U.S. and Qatari officials.

-Two U.S. officials said the State Department and U.S. intelligence agencies had expressed skepticism in the past about Qatar's commitment to supervise militants released into their custody.
+Two U.S. officials said the State Department and U.S. intelligence agencies had expressed scepticism in the past about Qatar's commitment to supervise militants released into their custody.

 "Since we found out about these transfers, members of Congress have had serious concerns based on intelligence assessments and past performance by Qatar," said a Congressional investigator who was not authorized to comment publicly on the matter.